davendw49/k2/README.md

 **2. Prepare the pretrained K2 (GeoLLaMA)**

-The current version of K2 consists of two parts: a delta model (like Vicuna), which is an add-on weights towards LLaMA-7B, and an adapter model (trained via PEFT).
+The current version of K2 consists of two parts: a delta model (like Vicuna), an add-on weights towards LLaMA-7B, and an adapter model (trained via PEFT).

 |Delta model|Adapter model|
 |:-:|:-:|